ZetaKebab/quartz/🔰 Grammar/Connectors - in order to.md

 ## ように

 Means "in order to".
 Implies that an effort is made or a goal to obtain.
+There is generally will implied.
 Used with verbs.

 > [!info] Examples